Marcel Francisci: Biography

 The latter gangland war was reportedly sparked by competition over casino revenues between Guérini and Francisci.
 The war silently continued for three years with little more than extended obituary notices in the French press.
-On 23 June 1967, two masked motorcyclists pumped eleven bullets into Antoine Guérini at a Marseilles gas station.
-Weeks later, Francisci was nearly killed by snipers while leaving an election rally in favor of John Bozzi, a Gaullist candidate, in Ajaccio, Corsica, but he managed to escape.
+On 23 June 1967, two masked motorcyclists pumped eleven bullets into Antoine Guérini at a Marseille gas station.
+Weeks later, Francisci was nearly killed by snipers while leaving an election rally in favour of John Bozzi, a Gaullist candidate, in Ajaccio, Corsica, but he managed to escape.
 According to the French weekly newspaper L'Express, on 14 December 1967, two gangsters loyal to the Guérini clan tried to blow up Francisci's house with 220 pounds of TNT.
 The two men were blown to bits planting the bomb.
 On 21 June 1968, in Ajaccio, Corsica, Francisci was ambushed by five gunmen while dining at a restaurant.
 Although Francisci was miraculously unscathed, bystanders weren't as fortunate.
-One was killed, five others were wounded.
+One was killed, and five others were wounded.
 Four months later, the men who tried to kill Francisci were murdered in a Parisian bar by gunmen dressed as policemen.
 Ultimately, the Guérini clan was exterminated in the French underworld.

 Later, Francisci became an elected official for the Gaullist Party in Corsica.
-In 1971, he and Paul Mondoloni were accused by police forces in the U.S. Bureau of Narcotics of being involved in the trafficking of heroin between Marseilles and New York City.
+In 1971, he and Paul Mondoloni were accused by police forces in the U.S. Bureau of Narcotics of being involved in the trafficking of heroin between Marseille and New York City.

 On 16 January 1982, Francisci was killed in Paris, France.
 He was shot to death in the parking lot of the building where he lived as he was entering his car.

 Legacy

-Although Francisci was alleged to be a fearsome Corsican godfather, he is favorably remembered in Corsica as a philanthropic businessman who funded the construction of roads, schools and clinics.
+Although Francisci was alleged to be a fearsome Corsican godfather, he is favourably remembered in Corsica as a philanthropic businessman who funded the construction of roads, schools and clinics.
 Francisci's family has denied his alleged involvement in organized crime.